cthulhu897/nessusgivemehttpservices/README.md

-# nessusgivemehttpservices
+# nessusgivemeurls
-pythons script to take a copy paste from Nessus_Map and spit a list of urls to be parsed with go witness
+pythons script to take a .nessus file and spit a list of urls to be parsed with ffuf/gowitness/etc...